amaljacob69/Spark-App-Showcase/src/prd.md

 - **Admin Tools**: Dedicated QR code management panel for generating and copying QR links

 ## Reflection
-This approach creates a professional dual-purpose application that serves both customer browsing and restaurant management needs.
-The elegant design reinforces the restaurant's premium positioning while the intuitive admin tools ensure staff can maintain current, accurate menu information without technical barriers.
-The focus on typography and visual hierarchy makes menu items appetizing and easy to navigate, while the secure admin system provides necessary management capabilities.
+This approach creates a professional dual-purpose application that serves both customer browsing and restaurant management needs with comprehensive dietary preference support.
+The elegant design reinforces the restaurant's premium positioning while the intuitive admin tools ensure staff can maintain current, accurate menu information including detailed dietary classifications without technical barriers.
+The advanced filtering system makes the menu accessible to customers with specific dietary needs, while the search functionality allows for quick discovery of specific dishes.
+The focus on typography and visual hierarchy makes menu items appetizing and easy to navigate, while the secure admin system provides necessary management capabilities including comprehensive dietary preference management.